wind-to-hydrogen-toolkit/hydrogen-salt-storage/README.md

 # Storage of hydrogen from offshore wind in salt caverns

-Optimising production and long-term bulk storage of hydrogen from offshore wind in salt caverns in the Irish Sea
+Optimising production and long-term bulk storage of hydrogen from offshore wind in salt caverns in the Irish Sea.

-This research was supported by a research grant from Science Foundation Ireland (SFI) under Grant No. 12/RC/2302 – P2 and by the H-Wind academic-industry consortium members: DP Energy, ESB, Equinor, and Gas Networks Ireland.

 ## Documentation